curiousleo/rafter/Evaluation.md

 Allowing the leader to fail would make benchmarking very complicated.
 Failures of followers, on the other hand, are easier to simulate.

-The way I experimentally implemented failure simulation works as follows:

-When the leader receives a message `{start_failures, Lambda, T}`, it starts sending `{fail, T}` messages to random followers.
+The way I implemented failure simulation currently works as follows: When the leader receives a message `{start_failures, Lambda, T}`, it starts sending `{fail, T}` messages to random followers.
 The time between two `{fail, T}` messages the leader sends is random, governed by an exponential distribution with parameter `Lambda`.
 When a follower receives a `{fail, T}` message, it goes into a `failed` state where it discards all incoming messages.
 After T milliseconds, the node goes back into the `follower` state.